yquake2/yquake2/doc/040_cvarlist.md

   time for the next frame.
 The latter is more CPU friendly but can be rather inaccurate, especially on Windows.
 Use with care.

-* **sv_optimize_sp_loadtime**<br />
-  **sv_optimize_mp_loadtime**: These cvars enable/disable optimizations
+* **sv_optimize_sp_loadtime** / **sv_optimize_mp_loadtime**: These cvars
-  that speed up level load times (or more accurately, client connection).
+  enable/disable optimizations that speed up level load times (or more accurately, client connection).
   sp stands for singleplayer and mp for multiplayer, respectively.
   The sp version is enabled by default (value 7) while multiplayer is 0.
   The cvar value is a bitmask for 3 optimization features:

-  * **1: Message utilization**<br />
-    When the server sends the client configstrings and other data during the connection process, the message buffer is only used around 50-60%.
+  - **1: Message utilization**: When the server sends the client configstrings and other data during the connection process, the message buffer is only used around 50-60%.
 When this flag is enabled, the message is used much better, dramatically reducing the amount of messages needed to deliver all the data to the client.

-  * **2: Server send rate**<br />
-    By default, the server sends messages to clients once every 0.1 seconds, roughly.
+  - **2: Server send rate**: By default, the server sends messages to clients once every 0.1 seconds, roughly.
 This slows down sending data to clients, especially in singleplayer.
 This is normal for active clients, but for connecting/inactive clients, this delay is unnecessary.
 When this flag is set, the server will send messages to inactive clients ~8x more frequently.

-  * **4: Reconnection**<br />
-    When the server changes maps, like on level transitions, the server first sends a "changing" command to all clients, and then a "reconnect" command.
+  - **4: Reconnection**: When the server changes maps, like on level transitions, the server first sends a "changing" command to all clients, and then a "reconnect" command.
 The delay between these commands can be quite long, ~1 second.
 This flag will avoid this delay when set, by sending the two commands within the same message.

   Simply add these flag values together to get the cvar value you want.
   For example, sendrate + reconnect = 2 + 4 = 6.